 Sent: 09 October 2020 16:31

-Michael don’t you think: Stay put policy or Leave policy or Assembly point will only matter when one is able to escape the building in the first place?
+Michael, don’t you think: The stay put policy or Leave policy or Assembly point will only matter when one is able to escape the building in the first place?

 I repeat again,